How much does an engagement ring cost?

 If you’ve ever thought about proposing, you’ll also have wondered how much is reasonable to spend on an engagement ring.

-In this article we explore how much each element of an engagement ring can affect its cost, how you can maximise your value for money and how much other people spend on engagement rings.
+So let’s explore how much each element of an engagement ring can affect its cost, how you can maximize your value for money and how much other people spend on engagement rings.

 How much do people spend on an engagement ring?